Call for Information

 Drug Free Alternative

-While learning disability, learning disorder, and learning difficulty are often used interchangeably, they differ in many ways.
+While learning disability, learning disorder, and learning difficulty are often used interchangeably but they differ in several ways.

-• Learning disability, on the other hand, is an official clinical diagnosis, whereby the individual meets certain criteria, as determined by a professional (psychologist, pediatrician, etc.).
+- Learning disability, on the other hand, is an official clinical diagnosis, whereby the individual meets certain criteria, as determined by a professional.

 Life-long Learning Potential

-As British researcher, Dr. John Gruzelier’s work has shown – in published, controlled studies, neurofeedback can beneficially affect both concentration (beta training), and empathic communication (theta training) in conservatory-based classical musicians.
+As British researcher, Dr. John Gruzelier’s work has shown in published, controlled studies, neurofeedback can beneficially affect both concentration, and empathic communication in conservatory-based classical musicians.

-Dr. Gruzelier in his own words: “The LENS work seems to offer similar bi-modal improvements–that is, allowing for both sharper concentration and the emotional communication, by opening flexibility portals both to high and low frequency brain activity as the situation requires.”
+In Dr. Gruzelier’s own words: “The LENS work seems to offer similar bi-modal improvements–that is, allowing for both sharper concentration and the emotional communication, by opening flexibility portals both to high and low frequency brain activity as the situation requires.”